-Here is an easy and Tasty Basil Pesto Recipe that you are going to love.
+Here is an easy and Tasty Basil Pesto Recipe that you are going to love to use with Basil Pesto Pasta and more.
 Plus, I’m going to share how to keep your basil growing all summer.
 In addition, you can freeze your recipe to have available all winter long.

 Did you know basil is one of these easiest herbs to grow, vertically disease free, and it continues to produce all summer long if you treat it right?